NickDriscoll/personal-site/portfolio.md

 	</a>
 </div>

 This was my first ever attempting at learning 3D graphics programming.
 It's just a bunch of instanced trees, grass billboards, a ground plane modified by a noise function, horrible shadow mapping, and a cubemap skybox.
-It also even integrates the OpenVR API for VR support.
+It also even integrates the OpenVR API for VR support, which is fun.
 I'm proud of what I was able to accomplish while knowing so little.

 The program was written in Rust with the OpenGL API